huynhvogiakhang/Hotel/README.md

 # require
     MySQL local with config/env/ setting
-    Sequelize auto generate if you not have columns
-    If you need some example data, maybe hotel.sql could help.
+    Sequelize would auto generate columns if you do not have If you need some example data, maybe hotel.sql could help.
 # install